kindzal/qw-maps-to-grayscale/README.md

 ## Prerequisites
 - <a href="https://www.irfanview.com/64bit.htm" rel="nofollow">IrfanView 64-bit</a>
-- <a href="https://joshua.itch.io/quake-tools?download" rel="nofollow">BSP to WAD</a>
 - <a href="https://www.quaddicted.com/files/tools/qpakman-062b.zip" rel="nofollow">QPakMan</a>
 - <a href="https://git-scm.com/download/win" rel="nofollow">Git for Windows</a> (optional)

-convert.bat script will expect the following executables to be in the script directory: bsp2wad.exe, qpakman.exe, i_view64.exe.
+convert.bat script will expect the following executables to be in the script directory: qpakman.exe, i_view64.exe.

 ## Downloading
 To download the script, simply open cmd or PowerShell prompt: <br/><br/>